wellcomecollection/docs/rfcs/052-concepts-pipeline/README.md

 2. The document produced by the Transformer is unchanged since the previous run.
     - It is possible that some changes to a source document are irrelevant to our use of concepts and are dropped in transformation

+A third situation where the pipeline produces no change, would be where all of the identifiers are already present in the index, but as this would be discovered in the final stage, it is not really an early exit.

 ### Data Flow

-This pipleline is expected to run on bulk batches only, and not on updates of single concept entries.
+This pipeline is expected to run on bulk batches only, and not on updates of single concept entries.
 Therefore, the entire batch of concepts is to be kept intact as far into the pipeline as possible.

 If, instead, the lists were split into individual concepts at the earliest opportunity, then later stages would have